rocrill/crock-on/README.md

 **Physical database model**

-[This model contains all fields stored in the database collections with their data type and mimics the structure of what is actually stored in the Postgres database]

 ![Database](static/images/pp4-datamodel-png.png)

 **Models**

 * Post model

-  * The Post model
+  * The Post model contians information about recipes posted to the website.
+  * It contains author as a foreign-key for the users table.
+  * The model contains the following fields: title, slug, author, updated_on, content, featured_image, exerpt, created_on, status, and likes.

 * Comment model

+  * The Comment model contains information about comments made on recipe posts.
+  * It contains post as a foreign key for the Post table.
+  * The model contains the following fields: post, name, email, body, created_on, approved.

 * User model

-The User model contains information about the user.
-It is part of the Django allauth library
+  * The User model contains information about the user.
+It is part of the Django allauth library.

-The model contains the following fields: username, password, first_name, last_name, email, is_staff, is_active, is_superuser, last_login, date_joined
+  * The model contains the following fields: username, password, first_name, last_name, email, is_staff, is_active, is_superuser, last_login, date_joined.

+The rest of the models were created automatically as part of a basic Django blog project.
+Their fields and relationships to the above models are illustrated in the above diagram.

 ## Scope